vinhnglx/iplookup/README.md

 # My Notes

 1. The IP address available for free at http://download.ip2location.com/lite/.
 This service will auto-update the IP address every month.
+  - The cronjob will auto-run at 2:00 AM on the first of every month.

 2. After download, the format of IP address is integer numbers, so here are a few my notes: